StefanScherer/docker-windows-azure/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template will deploy and configure a Windows Server 2016 VM instance with Windows Server Containers and Docker Engine 1.13.0.
+This template will deploy and configure a Windows Server 2016 VM instance with Windows Server Containers and Docker Engine 17.10.0 EE preview 3.
 These items are performed by the template:

-* Deploy the prepared Windows Server Container Image with Docker 1.13.0
+* Deploy the prepared Windows Server Container Image with Docker 17.10.0 EE preview 3
-  * base OS image microsoft/windowsservercore:10.0.14393.693
+  * base OS image microsoft/windowsservercore:10.0.14393.x
-  * base OS image microsoft/nanoserver:10.0.14393.693
+  * base OS image microsoft/nanoserver:10.0.14393.x
 * Create TLS certificates for the Docker Engine
-* Open Ports for RDP and Docker (HTTP secure).
+* Open Ports for RDP and Docker (HTTP secure), HTTP 80, HTTPS 443.
 * Install additional Docker tools:
-  * Docker Compose 1.10.0
+  * Docker Compose
-  * Docker Machine 0.9.0
+  * Docker Machine

 ## azure-cli